-A non-Dutch resident Investor should not become resident or deemed to be resident in the Netherlands by reason only of investing in the Fund.
+A non-Dutch resident institutional Investor will not become resident or deemed to be resident in the Netherlands by reason only of investing in the Fund.

-Due to its investment in the Fund, a non-Dutch resident Investor qualifies as foreign taxpayer for Dutch corporate income tax purposes.
-A non-Dutch resident Investors are subject to Dutch corporate income tax for their pro rata share in the income and capital gains of the Fund, unless such Investor qualifies as tax exempt for Dutch corporate income tax purposes.
+Due to its investment in the Fund, a non-Dutch resident Investor qualifies as foreign taxpayer for Dutch corporate income tax purposes as the foreign Investor derives income and gains from Dutch real estate assets.
+Non-Dutch resident Investors are subject to Dutch corporate income tax for their pro rata share in the income and capital gains of the Fund, unless such Investors qualify as tax exempt for Dutch corporate income tax purposes.